1964 Chevrolet Powered Cheetah

-1964 Bill Thomas Genuine #003 Cheetah Certified and restored to Museum quality here at the official BTM of Arizona.
+1964 Bill Thomas Genuine #003 Cheetah Certified and restored to Museum quality here at BTM LLC.

 We lead by EXAMPLE.
 This car is the 1st production fiberglass body Cheetah ordered by Alan Green Chevrolet and sponsored by Bardahl.
 It was a very special ordered Cheetah in Full Race Trim as it was going to the 1964 Daytona SCCA/FIA GT races in Feb 1964.

 Jerry Grant drove it in Qualifying runs and break in runs of the tires and brakes.
 Unfortunately he went off the track and hurt the front bonnet and the very front of the chassis.
 So it DNS the race.
 It went back to Thomas for a rebuild.
 Don Edmunds remembers Jerry hitting 215, 217 MPH there and Jerry came in to the pit area and Don told him how fast he was running.
 Well, he never went over 188MPH after having that talk with Don.